abs007/apisix/docs/en/latest/plugins/openid-connect.md

 :::

-This plugin offers two scenorios:
+This plugin offers two scenarios:

 1. Authentication between Services: Set `bearer_only` to `true` and configure the `introspection_endpoint` or `public_key` attribute.
 In this scenario, APISIX will reject requests without a token or invalid token in the request header.